Feb 18, 2020 By Team YoungWonks *

 5G refers to the 5th generation mobile network.
 The latest in wireless technology, 5G is expected to not just work across mobile networks thereby connecting people, but also linking and controlling machines, appliances and objects.
 Given that 5G promises multi-Gbps peak rates, ultra-low latency, massive capacity, and more uniform user experience, there is a lot of buzz around it.

-From Qualcomm - which recently announced that it has around 230 5G devices already launched or in development - to Xiaomi with over 10 new 5G devices being rolled out, the year 2020 is expected to see a dramatic rise in the number of affordable 5G-enabled devices.
+From Qualcomm announcing that it has hundreds of 5G devices already launched or in development, the year 2022 is expected to see a dramatic rise in the number of affordable 5G-enabled devices.
 Moreover, both Qualcomm and competitor MediaTek have declared that they shall be offering fully integrated 5G system-on-chip solutions for non-flagship smartphones in the coming year.
-OnePlus too is expected to release more affordable 5G phones in 2020.
+OnePlus too is expected to release more 5G phones in 2022.
 One can also expect to see 5G PCs and home broadband soon, ditto for 5G XR (Extended Reality) and wearables.

-In fact, 5G was under the spotlight at the Consumer Electronics Show held last month (January 2020).
+In fact, 5G has continued to be in the spotlight at recent consumer electronics Shows.
 This next generation of wireless technology has been making news for over two years now, especially thanks to its speed, that is slated to be nearly 20 times faster than today’s 4G technology.
 Moreover, 5G, it is being said, can provide higher performance and efficiency across industries, thus expanding the scope of user experience as we know it today.

 So on the one hand, there is a large section of consumers and business owners who are looking forward to it, but at the same time, there are many concerns regarding the potential hazards of this wireless technology.
 There are, for instance, surveillance concerns, particularly the espionage fears experienced by foreign users relying on Chinese equipment.
 The health concerns too are attracting attention.
 5G radiation is being said to be even more dangerous than 4G, mainly because 5G uses higher microwave frequencies ranging from 2.6Ghz to 28Ghz, as compared to the frequencies between 700-2500Mhz that are usually used by 4G.